 The overall development of the site is likely to have direct negative impacts upon the existing habitats, fauna and flora.
 Direct negative effects will be manifested in terms of the removal of the site's habitats during site clearance and reprofiling.
 This will result in the loss of areas of grassland and woodland that are relatively poor in biodiversity value.
 The removal of these habitats will result in a loss of species of low biodiversity importance.
 However, the perimeter woodland would be considered locally important and would provide nesting habitat for birds.
-The importance of the grassland areas to wintering birds is yet to be determined.
+Some foraging was noted within the grassland areas.